Durham, NC Turns to CivicPlus for Government Website Design Consulting

 According to Stinson, reducing the total number of stakeholders involved helped the planning team to move quickly while still making decisions that took into consideration the needs of every department.

-Ferrell agreed that the consulting team, led by CivicAdvise, was effective in working collaboratively.
+Ferrell agreed that the consulting team was effective in working collaboratively.

 The leadership team at Durham knew that there were key features lacking in their existing civic website when they began planning sessions with CivicPlus’ consultants.